zhenyushi/vrui_mdf/README.md

 ### Vrui:
-releasing time line of vrui: <br />
+Releasing time line of vrui: <br />
 http://idav.ucdavis.edu/~okreylos/

 The newest version 4.5-004 was released on 05/17/2018 :<br />